-Oestrogen dominance as a result of a poorly functioning microbiome also leads to every hormonal imbalance symptom or sickness you can think of – infertility, PMS, low libido, cramps, heavy bleeding, and PCOS.
+Oestrogen dominance as a result of a poorly functioning microbiome can contribute to multiple hormonal imbalance symptoms and disorders.
+For example – infertility, PMS, low libido, cramps, heavy bleeding, and PCOS.
 Plus, it can make you far more susceptible to estrogen-led cancers like breast cancer.

 How to maintain a healthy microbiome for happier hormones

 New research shows that unless we make a conscious effort, we in the Western world cannot maintain a healthy gut.
 The mainstream lifestyle works against our microbiome with what we generally eat and how we live.
 We have to decide to take control of our own health and make the right choices.

 DO follow the 8-Week Happy Hormones Lifestyle program.

 DO get rid of the white stuff – that’s dairy, sugar and gluten.

 - DO eat fermented foods rich in good bacteria like kimchi and sauerkraut – a couple of tablespoons a day will work wonders.